-HPV in older women may be due to reactivation of virus, not new infectionDecember 13th, 2012 in Diseases, Conditions, Syndromes /
+HPV in older women may be due to reactivation of virus, not new infectionDecember 13, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 A new study suggests that human papillomavirus (HPV) infection in women at or after menopause may represent an infection acquired years ago, and that HPV infections may exist below limits of detection after one to two years, similar to other viruses, such as varicella zoster, which can cause shingles.
 The study, published in The Journal of Infectious Diseases and available online, highlights the need for additional research to better understand HPV infections and the role of HPV persistence and reactivation, particularly in women of the baby boomer generation.

 In previous studies, HPV has been detected in 25 to 50 percent of young, sexually active women.
 In most of these cases, after two years the virus is "cleared," or is no longer detected in samples.
 Studies have shown that HPV infection peaks in young women around the age of sexual debut and begins to decline in the late 20s and 30s.
 In some countries, such as in Central and South America, HPV has been shown to have a second peak around the age of menopause.
 In contrast, in previous studies in the United States and Europe, HPV prevalence remains low or continues to decline with age.